-1. Fold the pad up & wrap it in the wrapper from your new pad, or in toilet paper if you don't have
+1. Fold the pad up & wrap it in the wrapper from your new pad, or in toilet paper if you don't have a wrapper available.

 2. Put the wrapped up pad in the garbage and ensure the lid is closed once the product has been disposed.